 While all opinions and recommendations are always my own, my content on this blog post may contain affiliate links for products I use and love.
 This means I get a small commission if you make a purchase after clicking one of these links.
 As always, I am so thankful for your support!

 - Comfortable walking shoes.
-I love wearing my VEJAS and they are surprisingly comfortable for all-day wear.
+I love my Madewell Sneakers and they are cute and comfortable for all-day wear.
 If you want a more athletic shoe, Asics are hands-down the most comfortable walking shoe EVER!

 - A chic picnic blanket

 - SPF: this SPF brush is incredible when traveling because it goes right over makeup.
 Everyone needs it!

 In conclusion, if you’re visiting San Diego you simply can’t miss Balboa Park, it’s a true gem and it’s considered the heart of San Diego.
 I hope you enjoyed my “Locals Guide on Things to do in Balboa Park” and gained some insight into your visit!